imixs/open-bpmn/doc/BPMN_EXTENSIONS.md

 ### updatePropertiesData

-Updates the properties data of a BPMN Element
+Updates the properties data provided by the modeling tool in the corresponding BPMN Element

 ## Register a BPMNExtension